What is the Lafayette Student Conduct System?

 Expulsion is the permanent removal of a student from the College.

 Additional sanctions are often selected (with the student’s input where possible) to encourage reflection on repairing harms, education on relevant issues, and/or providing alternate ways of engaging with the campus community.
-Lafayette College does use monetary fines in its sanctioning structure, and will notify parents when there is a drug or underage alcohol violation, when a student is suspended or expelled, or if the outcome of a subsequent case is likely to be suspension or expulsion.
-In cases where a fine would cause undue hardship, the Office of Student Conduct will work with students to determine if an adjustment is necessary.
+Lafayette College will notify parents when there is a risk of separation from the institution (i.e. suspension or expulsion) or if the outcome of a subsequent case is likely to result in suspension or expulsion.

 What happens if I don't complete my sanctions?